-Minimum unit requirement for Master of Business Administration degree is sixty (60) units.
+Minimum unit requirement for a Master's degree is sixty (60) units.

 Attendance Policy

 Regular attendance is expected of every student.
 A student may be dropped from class when, in the judgment of the instructor, the student cannot benefit from further instruction.